UPSTREAM PETROLEUM DEVELOPMENT BILL

 With the introduction of the Bill, it is clear that the Department of Mineral Resources and Energy’s (“DMRE”) is taking steps to strengthen South Africa’s Policy and Regulatory framework regarding the oil and gas industry.

-It is well known to all stakeholders that South Africa has excellent petroleum prospectivity, but due to the industry being in the infancy stage, the country has not been able to unlock its true potential by becoming a meaningful oil and gas producer.
+It is well known to all stakeholders that South Africa has excellent petroleum prospectivity.
+Still, due to the industry being in the infancy stage, the country has not been able to unlock its true potential by becoming a meaningful oil and gas producer.

 Considering the provisions contained in the Bill, it can be said that the development of the upstream oil and gas sector is a priority, as it is part of the country’s economic reconstruction and recovery plan, especially when you consider some of the notable provisions contained in the preamble and the objectives of the Bill, which provides for the following: